grafana/tempo/docs/sources/tempo/setup/set-up-test-app.md

   ```bash
   kubectl port-forward services/grafana-agent 4317:4317 --namespace grafana-agent
   ```
-3. Alertnatively a cronjob can be created to send traces periodically based on this template
+3. Alternatively a cronjob can be created to send traces periodically based on this template

 ```
 apiVersion: batch/v1